epfl-ada/ada-2024-project-5ds/README.md

 ### Team Organization

 Each member will take care of one task (specified before):
-- Thierry Sokhn:
+- Thierry Sokhn: Task 1 & 2
-- Yassine Wahidy:
+- Yassine Wahidy: Task 3
-- Khalil Ouazzani Chahdi:
+- Khalil Ouazzani Chahdi: Task 2 & 4
-- William Jallot:
+- William Jallot: Task 4
-- Amine Bengelloun:
+- Amine Bengelloun: Task 3 & 5

 Each team member is responsible of their own task, while of course being responsible for writing their part of the data story and creating the final visualizations.